 CHINESE CONTINUERS Unit Value ATAR Category

-Board Developed Course 2 А
+Board Developed Course 2 Α

 Prerequisites: This is a follow-on course for students who have studied Chinese in Years 8 - 10 or who have previous knowledge of the language.
 Strict eligibility rules apply to the study of this subject.
-Exclusions: Chinese Beginner Chinese and Literature rs, Chinese in Context,
+Exclusions: Chinese Beginners, Chinese in Context, Chinese and Literature Context,

 Cost Yr 11: \$30 Cost Yr 12: \$60